bassmonkey620/Machine-Lab/finalProject/README.md

 #### Purchasable ####

 This a list of all the components used in the model which would not be cut from acrylic or 3D printed.
 Please note that the 8mm shaft and worm gears refer to those used or referencced in class.
+All the codes are from McMaster.

 ##### Fasteners #####